 I’m a documentary and portrait photographer from the Black Country, now based in London.
-I love telling stories and feel great satisfaction from giving a voice to the person who is rarely heard, showing a fresh side to a face that we are weary of seeing, or revealing a world that we never new existed.
+My practise is focused on giving a voice to the person who is rarely heard, showing a fresh side to a face that we are weary of seeing, or revealing a world that we never new existed.
 My camera allows me to capture life’s nuances and document its cultural change and evolution, in an honest, arresting and insightful way.